Malika-Auma-O/Grocery-Wise/README.md

 ### Backend:

 - bcrypt: For encrypting and decrypting user passwords.
-  -multer: For handling file uploads.
+- multer: For handling file uploads.
-  -cloudinary: For storing and managing images.
+- cloudinary: For storing and managing images.
-  -dotenv: For managing environment variables.
+- dotenv: For managing environment variables.
-  -express: For building the backend server.
+- express: For building the backend server.
-  -jsonwebtoken: For user authentication using JSON Web Tokens.
+- jsonwebtoken: For user authentication using JSON Web Tokens.
-  -mongoose: For interacting with the MongoDB database.
+- mongoose: For interacting with the MongoDB database.
-  -nodemailer: For sending emails for password reset functionality.
+- nodemailer: For sending emails for password reset functionality.
-  -Twilio: for sms
+- Twilio: for sms
-  -nodemon: For automatically restarting the Node.js app
+- nodemon: For automatically restarting the Node.js app

 ### Frontend:

--axios: For making HTTP requests to the backend API.
+- axios: For making HTTP requests to the backend API.
--@material-ui/core: For styling and UI components.
+- @material-ui/core: For styling and UI components.
--@material-ui/icons: For accessing Material-UI icons.
+- @material-ui/icons: For accessing Material-UI icons.
--react: For building the frontend user interface.
+- react: For building the frontend user interface.
--react-dom: For rendering React components.
+- react-dom: For rendering React components.
--react-router-dom: For managing client-side routing.
+- react-router-dom: For managing client-side routing.

 ## Functionality

 The Grocery Wise web application provides the following functionalities:

--User registration and login
+- User registration and login
--Admin section to manage products and users
+- Admin section to manage products and users
--Search for groceries by category or barcode reader -Compare prices across multiple stores
+- Search for groceries by category or barcode reader
+- Compare prices across multiple stores
--Create and manage shopping lists by temporary needs or weekly needs -Add items to lists directly from search results -Store locator with maps and directions
+- Create and manage shopping lists by temporary needs or weekly needs
+- Add items to lists directly from search results
+- Store locator with maps and directions
--Share lists via email and/or SMS
+- Share lists via email and/or SMS
--Favorites and reminders
+- Favorites and reminders
--Personalized recommendations based on search history -Recipe and nutrition recommendations
+- Personalized recommendations based on search history
+- Recipe and nutrition recommendations

 ## Contributing